duhow/xiaoai-patch/README.md

 [packages.sh]: https://github.com/duhow/xiaoai-patch/blob/master/packages.sh#L657

 Build the docker image and run it to build all the packages.
 Probably it will take more than an hour.

+> [!CAUTION]
-**NOTE:** Run the **build packages.sh** process with Docker, since the package build performs some patching to the system, otherwise it could harm your GNU/Linux installation.
+> Run the **build packages.sh** process with Docker, since the package build performs some patching to the system, otherwise it could harm your GNU/Linux installation.

 ```bash
 docker build -t xiaoai-patch packages